 NIST 800-171 discusses the necessity of ensuring the integrity and availability of U.S. Federal Government Data via a comprehensive IT security program.

-NIST 800-53 Revision 4 provides in-depth insight for agencies into responsibilities, risk management, and how to select security control baselines.
-However, the ultimate selection of specific controls falls within the hands of agencies based on criteria outlined in NIST 800-53 Rev 4.
+NIST 800-53 Revision 4 provides agencies with in-depth insight into responsibilities, risk management, and selecting security control baselines.
+However, agencies are ultimately responsible for selecting specific controls based on the criteria outlined in NIST 800-53 Rev 4.

-The right file integrity monitoring solution can aid agencies in achieving compliance with FISMA System Integrity, Configuration Management, and audit categories and assists with mappings between NIST 800-171 and 800-53.
+The right file integrity monitoring solution can help agencies achieve compliance with FISMA System Integrity, Configuration Management, and audit categories and assist with mappings between NIST 800-171 and 800-53.

 For more on how FIM software can help with the requirements of the FISMA framework, we recommend CimTrak's Support of FISMA Controls